tamiopia/Gbi_gubae-management-system/README.md

 ## Methodology

-The system is developed using [programming language] and [framework/library].
+The system is developed using java.
 The database is designed with [database management system], ensuring data integrity and security.
 The user interface prioritizes simplicity and accessibility.

 ## Database